-Included in "Other notes" as of June 30, 2022, in the above table, is a note, that is due upon demand related to the Company's business activities prior to 2019, in the principal amount of \$1.3 million and an interest rate of 18% per annum.
+Included in "Other notes" as of September 30, 2022, in the above table, is a note, that is due upon demand related to the Company's business activities prior to 2019, in the principal amount of \$1.3 million and an interest rate of 18% per annum.
 Also included in "Other notes" above, is a note payable that was used to finance the Company's insurance policies.
 Upon the acquisition of the Bakersfield Renewable Fuels Refinery in May 2020, the Company purchased numerous insurance contracts to cover its corporate, ownership and construction risks primarily to provide financial protection against various risks and to satisfy certain lender requirements.
 The Company paid 35% of the total premiums and financed the balance at 3.8% annual interest rate.
 The Company was obligated to make seventeen equal monthly payments totaling approximately \$4.5 million beginning in July 2020, which have now been fully paid.
 The insurance policies cover various periods from 12 to 60 months beginning in May 2020.
-In May 2022, the Company entered into new insurance policies to replace the policies that were expiring.
+At various times in 2022, the Company entered into new insurance policies to replace the policies that were expiring and to insure for additional identified risks.
 The Company has financed several policies at finance rates of 4.9% to 5.15% and at various percentages of down payments with payments of varying monthly lengths.
 The Company expects that it will continue to finance certain policy premiums.

 In March 2021, we entered into a promissory note with MUFG Union Bank, N.A. ("Union Bank") effective March 29, 2021, that provided for a loan in the amount of \$0.6 million (the "PPP Loan") pursuant to the Paycheck Protection Program ("PPP") established under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
 The PPP Loan was subject to forgiveness under the PPP upon our request to the extent that the proceeds were used to pay expenses permitted by the PPP, including payroll costs, covered rent and mortgage obligations, and covered utility payments.
 The PPP Loan, which is included in "Other notes" above, was to mature on March 29, 2026, five years from the commencement date and bore interest at a rate of 1% per annum.
-In December 2021, the Company submitted an application for forgiveness of the entire \$0.6 million due on the PPP Loan and as of June 30, 2022 is awaiting a response from the PPP lender.
+In December 2021, the Company submitted an application for forgiveness of the entire \$0.6 million due on the PPP Loan and as of September 20, 2022 the PPP Loan had been forgiven in full.